fluent/fluent-bit-docs/pipeline/inputs/process.md

 # Process

-_Process_ input plugin allows you to check how health a process is.
-It does the check by issuing a process every a certain interval of time.
+_Process_ input plugin allows you to check how healthy a process is.
+It does the check by periodically issuing messages  with a few metrics related to the process.

 ## Configuration Parameters